fuma-nama/discord-bot-template/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+🚧 This project is currently in active development

 # Discord Bot Template

-🚧 This project is currently in active development
+The powerful discord bot template with Next.js Dashboard and Discord.js v14.

 ## Features